jericson/edit_podcast.rb/README.md

 seem pretty good.

 Finally I run the loudness normalizer again on the entire stream.
-I don't exactly know if it was overkill to run it on the individual channels earlier.
+I don't exactly know if it was overkill to run it again since I've already run it on on each individual channel earlier.
 I should probably run a blind test to see what makes a difference as this is easily the most time-consuming bit of the process.

 I pass a few more parameter to FFmpeg: